appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 ## 5. Raise a pull request

 First of all, commit the changes with the message `Added XXX OAuth2 Provider` and push it.
-This will publish a new branch to your forked version of Appwrite and the console.
+This will publish a new branch to your forked version of Appwrite and the Console.
 If you visit it at `github.com/YOUR_USERNAME/appwrite`, `github.com/YOUR_USERNAME/appwrite/console` you will see a new alert saying you are ready to submit a pull request.
 Follow the steps GitHub provides, and at the end, you will have your pull request submitted.

 ## 🤕 Stuck ?